 Curt walks us through the process of using water to generate power and turning grain into flour and corn into corn meal.
 From cleaning to cracking to sifting each process is unique and done on machines that were built before the 1950s.
 Interwoven with the workings of the mill, Curt explains his family history and how he came to run the operations.

 Something Different was created as a partnership between myself and two Bucknell Faculty members, historian David del Testa and mechanical engineer, Tom Rich.
-So far, it has been accepted to the Big Muddy Film Festival, the Frozen River Film Festival and the Lewiston Auburn Film Festival.
-Check out the trailer above.
+It screened at Maine International Film Festival, the Big Muddy Film Festival, and the Frozen River Film Festival.